2513502304/WaifuBoard/README.md

 async def main():
     # Create a client, which will be used to interact with the API
 	client = DanbooruClient(
         max_clients=8,  # The maximum number of clients to create, which is used to limit the upper limit of the global concurrent request count.
-If it is None or a non-positive number, the limit is not applied. directory="./downloads",  # The root directory for storing files of the current client platform max_connections=100,  # The maximum number of concurrent connections that can be established max_keepalive_connections=20,  # The number of long connections that can be maintained below this value.
+If it is None or a non-positive number, the limit is not applied directory="./downloads",  # The root directory for storing files of the current client platform proxy_url="http://127.0.0.1:7890",  # The URL used to connect to the proxy server.
+The scheme must be one of "http", "https", "socks5", "socks5h", and the form is {scheme}://{[username]:[password]@}{host}:{port}/ or {scheme}://{host}:{port}/, for example "http://127.0.0.1:8080/" proxy_auth=None,  # Any proxy authentication information, in the format of a two-tuple of (username, password).
+Can be bytes type or str type containing only ASCII characters.
+Note: The auth parameter parsed from proxy_url is used first.
+If no auth is parsed from proxy_url and proxy_auth is not None, the proxy_auth parameter is used to add authentication credentials to proxy_url proxy_headers=None,  # Any HTTP header information for proxy requests.
+For example, {"Proxy-Authorization": "Basic <username>:<password>"}
+        proxy_ssl_context=None,  # The SSL context used to verify the connection to the proxy server.
+If not specified, the default httpcore.default_ssl_context() is used max_connections=100,  # The maximum number of concurrent connections that can be established max_keepalive_connections=20,  # The number of long connections that can be maintained below this value.
 This value should be less than or equal to max_connections keepalive_expiry=30.0,  # The time limit for idle long connections (in seconds)